Laws on Drones in the UK 2018

 What does Beyond Visual Line of Sight (BVLOS) mean in drone law?

 Operation of a drone beyond a distance where the drone pilot is able to respond to or avoid other airspace users by visual means is considered to be a BVLOS drone intended for operation beyond visual range of the drone pilot will require an approved method of aerial separation and collision avoidance that ensures compliance with Rule 8 of the Rules of the Air Regulations 2007 (Rules for avoiding aerial collisions), or will be restricted to operations within segregated airspace.
 In 2018, BVLOS is generally only allowed in very specific circumstances, however, there are many initiatives, working groups and organisations who are trying to develop the systems for routine beyond visual line of sight operations.
 We have helped a number of organisations develop safe systems and training for BVLOS operations.
 Read how we helped the Police Service of Northern Ireland (PSNI) here

 How does this compare with the USA?

-Last year, the FAA (Federal Aviation Administration) also released an update to its current guidelines with the Part 107 rule.
+In 2016, the FAA (Federal Aviation Administration) released an update to its current guidelines with the Part 107 rule.
 It now requires users to take a safety test, similar to the one proposed in the UK.
 However, rather than potentially restricting the use of drones, it opens up the door for many new users, taking place of the licence rather than being required on top of it.